Tubes in the wall ….

 2) Sometimes depending on the chemicals used, they gum up inside the tubes and render the tube useless.
 There is no way to replace this tube once it is gummed up or kinked.

-3) If the tube is too long (over 50-60 feet), the air will not push the chemical hard enough because there is not enough pressure, and the chemical will either not make it to the end of the tube, or is basically drips out and forms a puddle.
+3) If the tube in tubes in the wall system is too long (over 50-60 feet), the air will not push the chemical hard enough because there is not enough pressure, and the chemical will either not make it to the end of the tube, or is basically drips out and forms a puddle.
 This can make a wet spot on walls, carpet, floors, etc.

 4) The tubes in the walls system is only designed to keep bugs out of the walls.
 Treating inside the walls will do nothing for insects that do not infest walls, such as spiders, fleas, flying insects, etc. This system also does not need applications every 60-90 days, 1 time per year, or even every other year is more than sufficient.”